QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 ax.set_ylabel("GDP per capita (current US$) ")
 ```

++++ {"user_expressions": []}

 ### Plot for Upper middle and lower middle income groups

 Now, we compare the time-series graphs of GDP per capita for  upper middle and lower middle income group countries, taking one country from each group.
 China and Pakistan was chosen as they are from the same region.
 On analysing the graph, the difference is quite striking from 90s onwards.
 But also expected, as during that time China opened up for trade and labour.
 It can be concluded that, further inspection reveals the economies are vastly different in the present time, unlike what the previous graph was suggesting.

 ```{code-cell} ipython3
 # China, Pakistan (Upper middle income and lower middle income)